 You can read our response to the announcement about the minimum wage increase here (April 2015).

-The real Living Wage is the only UK wage rate that is voluntarily paid by almost 4,000 UK businesses who believe their staff deserve a fair day's pay for a hard day's work.
+The real Living Wage is the only UK wage rate that is voluntarily paid by over 4,200 UK businesses who believe their staff deserve a fair day's pay for a hard day's work.
 Our employers pay the real Living Wage which is higher than the government minimum - they also make sure all their employees in London receive the London Living Wage.

 In 2016 the government introduced the National Living Wage - while we at the Living Wage Foundation welcome this pay rise for low-paid workers, it is not a Living Wage as it isn't calculated based on actual living costs.

 Over 150,000 employees have received a payrise as a result of the Living Wage campaign and we enjoy cross-party support.
-We have a broad range of employers accredited with the Foundation including 1/3 of the FTSE 100 and big household names including ITV, GOOGLE, IKEA, Everton FC, Chelsea FC and Oliver Bonas.
+We have a broad range of employers accredited with the Foundation including 1/3 of the FTSE 100 and big household names including ITV, GOOGLE, IKEA, Everton FC and Chelsea FC.